 FUNCTIONAL DESCRIPTION: The Coco platform aims at supporting the numerical benchmarking of blackbox optimization algorithms in continuous domains.
 Benchmarking is a vital part of algorithm engineering and a necessary path to recommend algorithms for practical applications.
 The Coco platform releases algorithm developers and practitioners alike from (re-)writing test functions, logging, and plotting facilities by providing an easy-to-handle interface in several programming languages.
 The Coco platform has been developed since 2007 and has been used extensively within the "Blackbox Optimization Benchmarking (BBOB)" workshop series since 2009.
-Overall, 160+ algorithms and algorithm variants by contributors from all over the world have been benchmarked on the platform's three supported test suites so far.
-The most recent extension towards biobjective problems has been used for the BBOB-2016 workshop at GECCO and we are currently developing new test suites around large-scale and constrained optimization.
+Overall, 300+ algorithms and algorithm variants by contributors from all over the world have been benchmarked on the platform's supported test suites so far.
+The most recent extension has been towards large-scale problems and was used for the BBOB-2019 workshop at the ACM-GECCO conference.

-- Participants: Anne Auger, Asma Atamna, Dejan Tusar, Dimo Brockhoff, Marc Schoenauer, Nikolaus Hansen, Ouassim Ait Elhara, Raymond Ros, Tea Tusar, Thanh-Do Tran and Umut Batu - Partners: TU Dortmund University Charles University Prague Jozef Stefan Institute (JSI) - Contact: Dimo Brockhoff - URL: https://github.com/numbbo/coco
+Participants: Anne Auger, Asma Atamna, Dejan Tusar, Dimo Brockhoff, Marc Schoenauer, Nikolaus HANSEN, Ouassim Ait Elhara, Raymond Ros, Tea Tusar, Thanh-Do Tran, Umut Batu and Konstantinos Varelas

+Partners: TU Dortmund University - Charles University Prague - Jozef Stefan Institute (JSI)

+Contact: Dimo Brockhoff

+• URL: https://github.com/numbbo/coco